LuxuSam/PhysicalButton/README.md

     * The async option lets the output run while also continuing with the next activities.
     * The initial value sets the level of the GPIO pin for startup and settings save.
   * Plugin:
+    * This activity works in a similar way as the action activity.
-    * This activity will appear if other plugins provide actions for this plugin.
+    * This activity will only appear if other plugins provide actions for this plugin.
   * These activities will be executed in order of your list.
 You can also rearrange them by inserting them at your desired position.

 ### Note: